oceanprotocol/df-sql/README.md

               "pattern": "sum(amt)"
             }
           },
-          "pool_addr"
+          "nft_addr"
         ],
-        "group": "pool_addr"
+        "group": "nft_addr"
       }
     }
   ]
 }
 ```

-Returns the pool list with the total reward amount for each pool.
+Returns the DataNFT list with the total reward amount for each DataNFT.